Keep C.A.L.M. and Describe Images

 Join the campaign

-Our goal is to reduce the number of images without descriptions throughout the uninversity.
-You can help us get there by sharing links to your described images @VT_TLOS #CALMImages or emailing links to email@example.com.
+Our goal is to reduce the number of images without descriptions throughout the university.
+You can help us get there by sharing links to your described images @VT_TLOS #CALMImages or emailing links to firstname.lastname@example.org.
 Every entry is eligible for some of our Keep C.A.L.M swag.

 - Keep C.A.L.M. and Describe Images Poster (PDF | 725 KB) for your printing pleasure.